cmu-sei/crucible/docs/cite/index.md

 - System Admin: Permission that will grant a user all administration privileges on the CITE application.
 - Content Developer: Will be provided the permission to manage other CITE Admin pages except the Users Admin page and their permissions.
-- Can Submit: The users is allowed to submit a score for the different moves on an exercise.
+- Can Submit: The user is allowed to submit a score for the different moves on an exercise.
 - Can Modify: The user is allowed to modify a score for previous moves on an exercise.
 - Can Increment Move: The user is given the permission to increment the current move during an exercise.